What is the Ebbinghaus forgetting curve?

 Theories associated with the forgetting curve

 In addition to the forgetting curve, Ebbinghaus was the first person to describe the learning curve.
-Although he never used the term ‘learning curve,’ he presented diagrams of learning against trial number and noted that the store can decrease or even oscillate.
+Although he never used the term ‘learning curve,’ he presented diagrams of learning against trial numbers and noted that the store can decrease or even oscillate.

 As you can probably guess, the learning curve refers to how fast an individual learns new information or knowledge.
 The sharpest increase occurs after the first piece of trying or teaching, but then gradually evens out.
 This means that less and less new information or knowledge is retained after each repetition.
 Just like the forgetting curve, the learning curve is exponential over time.

 As a result of his discovery of the forgetting curve, Ebbinghaus also came up with the effects of “overlearning”.
-In general terms, this means that if an individual learns something more than is usually necessary to memorise it, they would effectively achieve overlearning.
+In general terms, this means that if an individual learns something more than is usually necessary to memorize it, they would effectively achieve overlearning.
 This can also mean that information or knowledge is more impervious to being lost or forgotten, making the forgetting curve much shallower.

 The forgetting curve supports transience too, one of the seven kinds of memory failures that alludes to the process of forgetting over a period of time.